G-Node/python-odml/doc/tutorial.rst

 ----------------------
 ... using the odML-Editor
 *************************
-- In the odML-Editor, you can create a new (unnamed) section in three ways
+- In the odML-Editor, you can create a new (unnamed) section in three ways.
+In all cases appears a new unnamed section in the Sections window.
-	- Press the 'add a section to the current selected one' button in the menu bar
+	- Press the 'add a section to the current selected one' button in the menu bar.
-	- Select 'Edit/Add/Add Section' in the menu
+	- Select 'Edit/Add/Add Section' in the menu.
-	- Click the right mice button in the Sections window and then selecting 'Add Section/Empty Section'
+	- Click the right mice button in the Sections window and then selecting 'Add Section/Empty Section'.
-- In all cases appears a new unnamed section in the Sections window
 - To name this section you have again two options.
-	- Click on the unnamed section in the sections windows, rename it and press 'Enter'
+	- Click on the unnamed section in the sections windows, rename it and press 'Enter'.
 	- First, select the section you want to rename in the Sections window, then select the attribute 'name' in the Attributes window, click on its 'Value' cell ("unnamed section"), rename it and press 'Enter'.
 	- In our intro-example.odml we named the section "Setup".
-- If you want to change the attributes of a section you have to do it in the Attributes window
+- You can change the attributes of a in the Sections window selected section in the Attributes window.
-	- First, select the section you want to modify in the Sections window, then select the attribute you want to change, click on its 'Value' cell, change it and press 'Enter'.
+	- Select the attribute you want to change, click on its 'Value' cell, change it and press 'Enter'.
 	- In our intro_example.odml we changed
 		- the attribute 'type' to "setup"
 		- the attribute 'definition' to "Description of the used experimental setup."